 2 private editing rooms

 The Department utilizes two computer labs.
 The labs give students an opportunity to utilize equipment and technology that enhances their topics of study.
 The general facility is open 24 hours and has twenty-four 21.5" iMacs with the latest design software.
-Both labs are equipped with twenty 27-inch iMacs hosting the latest application including the Adobe Creative Suite and Sketch, as well as scanners, b&w printers, overhead digital projection, and fast Internet access.
-In addition, the lab has two recording suites with 27" iMacs and Cinema 4D software and an attached presentation room.
+Both labs are equipped with twenty 27-inch iMacs hosting the latest applications including the Adobe Creative Suite and Sketch, as well as scanners, b&w printers, overhead digital projection, and fast Internet access.
+In addition, the lab has two editing bays with 27" iMacs and Maxon One and Dragonframe software and an attached presentation room.
 Design students also have access to a variety of equipment within the department including HD cameras, tripods, still camera, green screen, light kit, and the use of a photo studio.
 There is also access to a larger abundance of equipment through the Academic Technology and User Services.

-Students in the Department of Design have access to a 251 square-foot screen-printing lab.
-The facility is equipped with an exposure table, reclamation sink as well as storage racks for water-based techniques.
-The screen-printing facilities give students an opportunity to integrate the screen-printing process into their class projects and portfolios.
+Students in the Department of Design have access to a fully equipped screen-printing lab, which includes four single color screen printing presses, an exposure unit that can expose a screen in two minutes, and a drying rack that can dry screens in less than an hour.
+The screen-printing facility gives students an opportunity to integrate the screen-printing process into their class projects and portfolios.